LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/photosharing.md

 ### Notes and limitations

+- Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).

 - Photo sharing is two way (agent-to-consumer and consumer-to-agent), but file sharing is one way only (agent to consumer).

    **For SDKs previous to 3.8.** Photo-sharing is one-way only (from consumer to agent, but not vice versa) and available for the Mobile Message SDK only.

 - The default value for photos and files stored on the device is 20, which is configurable.
 If exceeding the max value of downloaded photos or files, the  SDK deletes the oldest file download.

-- Consumers cannot download images, but they can download files through the picker application to a location on their device (internal or external).

 - If a download attempt is unsuccessful, an error icon covers the thumbnail.
 If clicked the file attempts to download again.

+- The consumer can return to a resolved conversation to view the files, as long as the files are part of the conversation history.

+- If an agent sends an unsupported file, a message displays indicating the file type shared with the consumer is not supported, and the agent should retry sending a supported file format.

 - For authenticated users, backgrounding the app file or photo while downloading does not interrupt the download process.